 Budgeting & Financial Management Courses in Ethiopia

 2KO Ethiopia's courses in Budgeting & Financial Management will assist you with understanding the process of drawing up and managing financial budgets as well as teach you varied strategies to manage finances.
-2KO is an IT consulting and training company, offering both business services and multi-platform training.
-2KO Africa's wide range of computer courses are available as full time classes, or as online learning., to ensure students have access to the best Budgeting & Financial Management training anywhere in Ethiopia, and even the world.
+2KO delivers cutting-edge IT products in the consulting and business services space, as well as offering top-rated training for various IT vendors.
+Our internationally recognised courses can be offered either as hands-on full time classes, or as online learning., to ensure students have access to the best Budgeting & Financial Management training anywhere in Ethiopia, and even the world.

 Financial Management (Public Sector) (2 weeks)